 Reflective Teaching, Effective Learning: Instructional Literacy for Library Educators, Second Edition

-This title will be available Spring 2019.
+This title will be available Summer 2024.
 You may place an order and the item will be shipped when it becomes available.

 Whether or not "instruction" appears in their job titles, librarians are often in the position of educating their users, colleagues, and peers to successfully locate and evaluate information.
 Booth's practical approach to developing personal instructional literacy, a method that empowers library professionals at any level of experience to become better and more confident educators, made the first edition of this text a runaway bestseller.
 Updated to expand its focus to more fully include program coordinators and library administrators, the new second edition cements its status as a peerless resource for day-to-day use as well as LIS courses.
 Laying the foundation for effective teaching, Booth outlines a framework that includes